Royal Showband (1957-1974)

 most successful showband in Irish history.

-any other band.
-Michael Coppinger and Jim Conlon started playing
+originally thought Michael Coppinger and Jim Conlon started playing

 with the Harry Boland Band,

-"We wanted to play pop and rock music," says
+separate act.
+One way or another they wanted to expand.
+"We wanted to play pop and rock music," said

 Cullen."
 Charlie, Michael and Gerry all lived in Ferrybank (Ard